Child & Family Studies Center

 Delivery and Pick-up of Child:

 Children expect their parent or guardian to pick them up promptly after school.
 As an instructional site, our teachers have the responsibility of conducting daily staff meetings when the program ends.
 A late pick-up results in a fine of $1.00 per minute.
 If a child is present after closing time, emergency phone numbers will be called for others to pick up the child in the event you have not contacted us.
 If we are unable to contact an emergency person within thirty minutes of the scheduled closing time of 5:30 p.m., or you have not left a message at (818) 677-3131 (CFSC), we are required to notify the campus police.
-The campus police are then responsible for determination of whether or not they will keep the child or notify other agencies.
+The campus police are then responsible for determining whether or not they will keep the child or notify other agencies.

 The parent/guardian or other authorized person is required to deliver the child to a qualified member of the CFSC at the beginning of the program, and an authorized individual must personally receive the child at the end of the class session.